samah222/BookShopGUI/README.md

 The application keeps customer details, including names, loyalty points, and order history.
 Loyalty points are updated, which helps in building customer relationships by recognizing the mostly visited customers.
-Customer data makes it possible for staff to provide a more personalized service, by reviewing the previous orders and preferences, the coffee shop can create special services in the future.
+Customer data makes it possible for staff to provide a more personalized service, by reviewing the previous orders and preferences, the shop can create special services in the future.
 ![screenshot](customerManagement.jpg)

 ## Payment Processing